 Growing up watching martial arts and action movies on the big screen, Akash always wanted to embody a physique similar.

 This journey for Akash had been a long one, and it was about becoming who he was meant to be: The Warrior.

 “I’ve always thought and intrinsically known that the best version of yourself starts with your health.
 This is where you can most easily see change in your life over other areas such as mindset and spirituality, where the results are not so easily seen.

 I’ve lived all my life trying to fit in, having personas for different people in my life as society dictates.
 The physical transformation has allowed me to be comfortable with who I am, and become the best version of me, rather than a lame copy of someone else.
 I’m now content and confident in ‘being me’, and I’m done trying to fit in.

 Being the warrior means everything to me.
 It’s an expression of my true self.
 The best version of myself.
 It represents my life’s highest value which is growth.
 It used to be something I kept inside, someone I was embarrassed to express to the world.
 Even someone I was picked on for.
 I’m not embarrassed anymore.
 I embrace it, I live it, and after all these years of walking this journey, I’ve finally become the man and the warrior I always knew I could become.”

 Not Just The Physical

-The more I do this, the more I know that what we do transcends way beyond the aesthetic before and after transformations.
+The more lives we transform, , the more we realise that what we do transcends way beyond the before and after aesthetic transformations.

 What a physical transformation allows you to do is trigger growth in every aspect of your life.
 It creates belief that you can achieve similar transformations in your relationships, spirituality, self development, business and finances.

-The physical, as Akash spoke about earlier, is the easiest to change.
+The physical, is the easiest to change.
 But what it does is instil you with the confidence to make similar changes across the board.